- Search The Registry

 On this date in 1933, Adolph Caesar, a Black actor, was born.

 Born in Harlem, New York, Caesar graduated from George Washington High School in New York City.
-He enlisted in the Navy where he achieved the rank of chief petty officer.
+He enlisted in the Navy and achieved the rank of chief petty officer.

 Caesar came to prominence in 1981 with a strong performance of Sgt.
 Vernon C. Waters in the Negro Ensemble Company’s production of "A Soldier’s Play."
 This earned him an Obie Award and a New York Drama Desk Award.